Lombiq/Orchard-Feed-Aggregator/Readme.md

 ## Project Description

-Orchard module for aggregating RSS feeds by making content items from them.
+Orchard module for aggregating RSS feeds by creating content items from them.